Carry On (Crosby, Stills, Nash & Young song)

-Carry On is the first song on the album Déjà Vu, by the recording act Crosby, Stills, Nash & Young.
-Written by Stephen Stills, this song was released as the B-side of "Teach Your Children", and went on to receive steady airplay of its own from AOR radio stations.
+"Carry On" is a song by American folk rock band Crosby, Stills, Nash & Young.
+Written by Stephen Stills, it is the opening track to their second album Déjà Vu (1970).
+It was released as the B-side of "Teach Your Children", but went on to receive steady airplay of its own from AOR radio stations.

-The song
+Background

 When nearing the end of the recording sessions for Déjà Vu, Graham Nash told Stephen Stills that they still didn't have an opening track.
 Many recording acts or producers prefer to start an album with a particularly catchy song, in order to set the mood and encourage listeners who are checking it out for the first time.
-Stills took two songs — (one being the song Questions he'd written for and recorded with Buffalo Springfield), and edited them together with parts of a jam session from a few days earlier, to produce one finished piece.
+Stills took two songs — (one being the song "Questions" he'd written for and recorded with Buffalo Springfield), and edited them together with parts of a jam session from a few days earlier, to produce one finished piece.

-The song is noted for the Bridge section that makes a transition from a faster to slower tempo, with the lyric lines sung in Acapella: "Carry on,/ Love is coming,/ Love is coming to us all".
+The song is noted for the bridge section that makes a transition from a faster to slower tempo, with the lyric lines sung in a capella.